Objective of Accounting, Elements/Aspects in Accounting, Separate Entity Concept

 Capital a/c, Drawings a/c - Special Elements

 Optionally the element name or account head may be prefixed with the name of the owner.
-In this case the account head representing Mr. Oberoi's contribution may be called Capital a/c or Oberoi's Capital a/c.
+Accordingly the account representing Mr. Oberoi's contribution may be called Capital a/c or Oberoi's Capital a/c.

-Where there are multiple owners, the account representing each's contribution is prefixed with the name of the owner to create distinction.
+Where there are multiple owners, the account representing each's contribution is prefixed with the name of the owner to create distinction between the various capital accounts.
 Robert's Capital a/c, Ram's Capital a/c, Shyam's Capital a/c etc.

 Optionally the element name or account head may be prefixed with the name of the owner.
-In this case the account head representing Mr. Oberoi's drawings may be called Drawings a/c or Oberoi's Drawings a/c.
+Accordingly the account representing Mr. Oberoi's drawings may be called Drawings a/c or Oberoi's Drawings a/c.

-Where there are multiple owners, the account representing each's drawings is prefixed with the name of the owner to create distinction.
+Where there are multiple owners, the account representing each's drawings is prefixed with the name of the owner to create distinction between the various drawings accounts.
 Robert's Drawings a/c, Ram's Drawings a/c, Shyam's Drawings a/c etc.

 If we do not wish to have the information relating to the capital brought in and amount withdrawn separately, only one account is maintained by name Capital a/c instead of two.
 In such a case, the amount withdrawn by the proprietor for personal purposes would be treated as capital taken back by the proprietor.